 The oil rig count

-US crude oil prices and rig counts move in a broad pattern—oil prices and rig counts’ tops and bottoms happen to be three to six months apart.
-For example, oil prices fell to their 12-year low in February 2016.
-The oil rig count fell to its lowest level in the last 6.5 years in May 2016.
-US crude oil prices have now recovered more than twofold since its 12-year low.
-The oil rig count has also doubled since its low of 316 in May 2016.
+US crude oil prices and the oil rig have an interesting relationship.
+The oil rig count tends to take cues from oil prices with a three to six-month lag.
+For example, US crude oil hit a 12-year low in February 2016.
+In May 2016, the oil rig count was at the lowest level in the last 6.5 years.
+US crude oil prices have more than doubled from that low.
+The oil rig count has risen from its low of 316 in May 2016.